+TRANSIENT STUDENTS

-TRANSIENT STUDENTS - Students attending another college or university may take up to one semester of work at Catawba College and therefore be considered a transient or visiting student.
-An application, a letter of good standing and eligibility to return to their home institutions or a statement to that effect on an official transcript must be submitted with the application and the \$25 processing fee no later than two weeks prior to the term in which they plan to enter.
+Students attending another college or university may take up to one semester of work at Catawba College and therefore be considered a transient or visiting student.
+An application, a letter of good standing and eligibility to return to their home institutions or a statement to that effect on an official transcript must be submitted with the no later than two weeks prior to the term in which they plan to enter.

+ADVANCED PLACEMENT

-ADVANCED PLACEMENT - Students who receive a score of three, four, or five on Advanced Placement (A.P.) tests administered by the College Entrance Examination Board may receive either college credit or advanced placement provided Catawba College offers comparable courses.
-Students who wish to receive college credit for their AP test scores must submit an Office Score Report directly from the testing agency to the Registrar's Office.
-Further information about specific courses and A.P. credit should be directed to the Registrar's Office (704) 637-4411.
+Students who receive a score of three, four, or five on Advanced Placement (AP) tests administered by the College Board may receive college credit provided Catawba College offers comparable courses.
+Students who wish to receive college credit for their AP test scores must submit an official score report directly from the testing agency to the Registrar's Office.
+Further information about specific courses and AP credit can be found online or can be directed to the Registrar's Office (704) 637-4411.